Last updated: January 29, 2024

 Book meetings on your calendar

-- Set up the meetings tool
+- Manage meetings tool settings

-- Create and share meetings links
+- Create and edit scheduling pages

 - Use HubSpot's calendar sync with Google Calendar or Outlook Calendar